An Electrical Engineer applies the principles of electricity, magnetism, and light to design and build products that benefit people.

 Specific outcomes of each program include the ability to:

-At Liberty University School of Engineering and Computational Sciences, the Electrical Engineering program provides an overview of the foundational principles of Electrical Engineering with specific focus on the discipline areas of Electromagnetic and Electronic Circuits, and the opportunity to specialize in Intelligence.
-Our primary goal is to develop Christ-centered men and women with the values, knowledge and skills essential to positively influence electrical engineering related industries.
+At Liberty University School of Engineering, the Electrical Engineering program provides an overview of the foundational principles of Electrical Engineering with a specific focus on the discipline areas of Electromagnetic and Electronic Circuits.
+Our primary goal is to develop Christ-centered men and women with the values, knowledge, and skills essential to positively influence electrical engineering related industries.

-The Electrical Engineering Program is accredited by ABET.
+The Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.